cnb0/learning-linux-performance/notes.md

 - iostat – Montor Linux average CPU load and disk activity

 - sar – Monitor, collect and report Linux system activity
     - sar command used to collect, report, and save system activity information.
-To see network counter, enter:
+      To see network counter,
            $ sar -n DEV | more

     - You can also display real time usage using sar:
             $ sar 4 5
 - mpstat – Monitor multiprocessor usage on Linux mpstat command displays activities for each available processor, processor 0 being the first one.
             - to display average CPU utilization per processor:
                 $ mpstat -P ALL
 - pmap – Montor process memory usage on Linux